smlsvnssn/ouml/README.md

 #### .try( tryFunction, catchFunction? ) → Proxy

-Error handler, lets you try a function, and run `catchFunction` if it throws. `tryFunction` receives the current value as argument, `catchFunction` receives the current value and the thrown error. `catchFunction` defaults to `v => v`, simply passing the previous value along.
+Error handler, lets you try a function, and run `catchFunction` if it throws. `tryFunction` receives the current value as argument, `catchFunction` receives `value, error` as arguments. `catchFunction` defaults to `v => v`, simply passing the previous value along.

 #### .peek() → Proxy